Above-ground silver stocks are an order of magnitude higher than what is widely assumed

-Most important, we can see in the chart, based on CPM Group’s data, there are nearly 800,000 tonnes of silver in “jewelry, decorative, and religious” forms, and roughly an equal tonnage in industrial products.
+Most importantly, we can see in the chart, based on CPM Group’s data, there are nearly 800,000 tonnes of silver in “jewelry, decorative, and religious” forms, and roughly an equal tonnage in industrial products.

 Circling back to the question of what the silver stock to flow ratio is, I would suggest it’s somewhere between 30 and 60.
-If you take all bullion, coins, jewelry, and silverware, you will arrive at 30.
+If you take all the bullion, coins, jewellery and silverware, you will arrive at 30.
 If you add the silver in industrial products, you will arrive at 60.

 Another [791,000 tonnes] are estimated to exist in jewelry and decorative and religious objects, much of which is recoverable and easily refined into bullion or used directly in various manufacturing applications.
 These are enormous volumes of a precious metal that has been cherished and held fast throughout history.